Anderson-Lai/ib-notes/hlphysics/physics.md

 given V = ε - Ir, as r is constant, it resembles the equation of a linear function, y = mx + b, where r = m

+**capacity** - the amount of charge a battery can deliver to an external circuit in it lifetime